| | 5Rhythms® as Wekend or 5

 its course, giving us choice about whether to act out or

+not.
 The real experience of emotions,

 is experience without acting out.
 Simultaneously, a complete